 Within this area, vehicular access will be prohibited almost entirely, with only a few exceptions for downtown residents.
 However, traffic will still be able to flow on the boundary streets themselves.
 On-street parking within the area will also be prohibited for any vehicle.
 Brackney said any vehicles left parked on the streets within the area after Friday evening will be towed by the City.

-In a last week, the City announced that downtown residents who would be displaced by the restrictions could obtain special permits for the Market Street Garage during the anniversary weekend.
+In a press release last week, the City announced that downtown residents who would be displaced by the restrictions could obtain special permits for the Market Street Garage during the anniversary weekend.
 However, the Market Street Garage will be closed to all other vehicular traffic, while the Water Street Garage will operate as usual.

 At the press conference, Wheeler also announced that pedestrian restrictions will be established downtown, requiring individuals to enter the area through one of two law enforcement operated access points — at the intersections of First Street South and Water Street and at Second Street Southeast and Water Street.